-|Category:||Financial Institutions, Systemic Risk Lab|
+|Category:||Financial Intermediation, Systemic Risk Lab|

-|175||Deyan Radev||International Banking Conglomerates and the Transmission of Lending Shocks Across Borders||2017||Financial Institutions, Systemic Risk Lab||Commercial banks, global banks, wholesale shocks, solvency shocks, transmission, internal capital markets|
+|175||Reint Gropp, Deyan Radev||International Banking Conglomerates and the Transmission of Lending Shocks Across Borders||2017||Financial Intermediation, Systemic Risk Lab||Commercial banks, global banks, wholesale shocks, solvency shocks, transmission, internal capital markets|

-|174||Deyan Radev||Social Centralization, Bank Integration and the Transmission of Lending Shocks||2017||Financial Institutions, Systemic Risk Lab||Global banks, social centralization, bank integration, shocks, transmission|
+|174||Reint Gropp, Deyan Radev||Social Centralization, Bank Integration and the Transmission of Lending Shocks||2017||Financial Intermediation, Systemic Risk Lab||Global banks, social centralization, bank integration, shocks, transmission|